OctopusDeploy/docs/docs/deployments/databases/sql-server/redgate.md

 ### Configure a worker pool

 This documentation assumes a Windows VM already has the Tentacle installed on it.
-This guide will start with the worker pool creation and how to register that tentacle as a worker.
+This guide will start with the worker pool creation and how to register that Tentacle as a worker.

 1. To configure a worker pool in the Octopus Web portal, go to {{Infrastructure,Worker Pools}}, and click **Add Worker Pool**.
 2. When the modal window appears, enter a name, and if you see the **Static** and **Dynamic** options, select **Static** as the worker pool type: